Nicholas Sarkozy did not walk out of the G20 summit.

 You've been warned.

-I listened to that bite, and all of that we've done this, and we've done that, and we've identified jurisdictions that fail to cooperate.
+We've done this and we've done that and we've identified jurisdictions that fail to cooperate.

-Well, who's going to determine who fails to cooperate?
+Who's going to determine who fails to cooperate?

-You're going to need a regular.
+You're going to need a regulator.

-We have done this global regulator to me.
+We have done this.

 Meanwhile, again, the Treasury Department will not disclose bank bailout details despite Obama's promise moments ago in London of all of this transparency coming out of the G20.

-Is this all this there's going to be such a giant backlash to this at some point?
+Is this all that this there's going to be such a giant backlash to this at some point?

 Trust me on this, folks.

-And it will have the blowback.
+And it will have a blowback.

 Why?